Age discrimination at work

 Who gets legal protection

-If you're suitably qualified for a job and over 16, an employer can't discriminate against you because of your age.
+If you’re suitably qualified for a job and over 16, an employer cannot discriminate against you because of your age.
 This applies to all aspects of employment including:

 - recruitment and selection